Chapter 3: Prophets, kings and priests

 Introducing prophets, priests and kings

 While the focus of attention in this chapter is on the prophets, priests and kings of the Old Testament, something should be said about the New.
 The first and most important thing to mention is that the Jesus we read about in the New Testament is prophet, priest AND king.
-We will return to this point at the end of the chapter, after we have set out our store.
+We will return to this point later in the chapter, after we have set out our store.
 As for the offices: while prophets do exist under the New Covenant, which is what the New Testament is primarily about, there are aspects not seen in the Old, which will be discussed in later chapters.
 While there are “leaders” in the Church, we will also get to, priests don’t apply in the same way as the Old.
 Jesus is our Great High Priest and the teaching of the “priesthood of all believers” takes on added importance.
 As for kings, the King the Church follows is Jesus.
 However, as citizens on earth, we are obliged to obey earthly rulers (kings) unless it stops us obeying King Jesus.

 The Bible – an overview